KFlone5/Krunch/README.md

 Custom wordlist generator with pattern-based rules, inspired by the classic Crunch tool from Kali Linux.

+## Note
+Krunch is currently in early development.
+Argument parsing (pattern, output file, custom charset) has not been added yet, but will be coming soon.
+For now, to generate a wordlist you need to manually change the variables inside the `main()` function in the source code.

 ## Installation
 ```bash
 git clone https://github.com/KFlone5/Krunch.git